 Here’s why: It can be daunting to find a decent credit card that will accept a limited or bumpy credit history.
 The Capital One Platinum Credit Card is meant for people with average credit — in fact, it’s one of our top recommendations for the best unsecured credit cards for building credit.

-The features of this card are aimed at helping you build credit, so you won’t find much by way of rewards.
+The features of this card are aimed at helping you access credit, so you won’t find much by way of rewards.
 But you will get a $0 annual fee, which isn’t always the case for unsecured cards that accept average credit.
 And if you make your first six monthly payments on time, you can be rewarded with a higher line of credit.

 Treat this card as a stepping-stone and a chance to build your credit, which could lead you to cards with better rewards in the future.

 Learn more with our in-depth review of the Capital One Platinum Credit Card.